 - Schleiss, Wojtech - family from Pocinovice

 - Slais, Jan - family from Struhadla, Klatovy, Bohemia

 - Slaiss, Vaclav - single marriage record

-- Slajs, Jan - family of Jan Slajs from Pelechy, Domazlice, Bohemia (data provided by Mr. David Marjan)
+- Slajs, Bartolomej - family of Bartolomej Slajs from Pelechy, Domazlice, Bohemia

 - Slajs, Josef - a branch of Josef Slajs from Prague-smichov (compiled by Mr. Josef Riha)